j0lama/j0lama.github.io/_posts/2017-1-14-subl-crack.md

 So, if we replace 0x1 in the comparison with the invalid license code then the result will be true if the license is invalid.
 The code for the invalid license is 0x2 and we just have to replace 0x1 by 0x2 at 0x42F0EF using *radare2*.

-After open Sublime with radare2, we move the poiter to the 0x42F0EF to change the value.
+After opening Sublime with radare2, we move the poiter to the 0x42F0EF to change the value.
 To check if we are in the correct instruction I use the command *pd 5* to disassembly 5 instructions:
 <p align="center">
       <img src="/images/crack-subl/7.png">
 </p>